kirandatwani/kirandatwani.github.io/projects/project-4.md

 <img class="ui medium right floated image" src="../images/excel.png">

 My role as a researcher in this project will consist of three steps.
 During the first step, I will develop the proposal and an execution plan and/or design.
 The second step will be collecting written work in computational thinking, along with developing a group of problems in the program, Microsoft Excel, and pseudocode, that will allow me to be able to observe HCI and human usability in computing technology.
 The spreadsheet problems and the pseudocode problems will be the same 12 problems, but I will be dividing the group of participants in two test groups where they will have alternating problems.
 In other words, one test group would have 6 spreadsheet problems and 6 pseudocode problems, and the other group would have the other 6 spreadsheet problems and the other 6 pseudocode problems.
 The goal of the participants would be to analyze and comprehend the problem, and explain what the problem is doing.
 Tentatively, during the summer of 2021, a pilot program will be conducted for a ICS 101 class.
 Finally, the last step will be collecting the data, analyzing the results, and forming the conclusion.
-A possible example of a pseudocode problem is located above the abstract, and an example of a Spreadsheet problem is located on the right side.
+An example of a pseudocode problem is located above the abstract, and an example of a Spreadsheet problem is located on the right side.

 You can see the current draft of my Honors Thesis Proposal <a href="https://drive.google.com/file/d/1Dx1xL06i7YLeaqLTLAmJ5f5Iz6gUJx56/view?usp=sharing">here</a>.